 It seems as though culturally we have been trained to stuff our emotions.
-As a kid, when you are crying, an adult would tell you to “calm down” or “be quiet”.
+As a crying child an adult would tell you to “calm down” or “be quiet”.
 When you were angry you may have been told to “stop it” or you would be punished.
 Generationally we have been programmed to “pull yourself up by your bootstraps”, “buck up”, “grin and bear it”, the list goes on.
 Although it is very important to learn to find the positive amidst adversity, it doesn’t mean to keep swallowing and storing every negative emotion that comes up for you.

-In school, we have been very well educated on how to solve mathematical equations, identify the difference between a noun and verb, recite dates of historical events, or perhaps learn a foreign language.
+In school, we have been very well educated on how to solve mathematical equations, identify the difference between a noun and verb, or recite dates of historical events.
 Although these are very important educational pieces, we miss a huge component of learning how to handle being human.
 You may have taken a health class to teach you the importance of eating good foods or exercising but when was there a lesson on how to handle emotions?
 When were you told that you aren’t a bad person if you feel angry?

 Understand it is normal to feel anger, it is safe to feel sad.
 Most children are not validated in their human experience and many times punished for expressing themselves.
 Most adults have been wounded children and have been programmed to stuff it.
 Today, I want to invite you to feel your emotions.
 However uncomfortable it may feel at first, it is a much healthier and effective way of letting go of uncomfortable emotions once and for all.
 Instead of letting the volcano boil and bubble until eruption, I want to share a simple tool to keep your emotions from being stuffed and stored and creating havoc in your life.

 WRITE AND RELEASE